linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/The Dodd-Frank Act and Its Impact.md

 ## The New Regulatory Environment and the Financial Stability Oversight Council

 Prior to the passage of the Dodd-Frank Act, the U.S. financial regulatory system was extremely fractured and had no regulator responsible for monitoring systemic risk.
-There were five major regulatory authorities who oversaw financial institutions: the Office of the Comptroller of the Currency (OCC) which regulated national banks, the Federal Reserve Board (Fed), which oversaw bank holding companies  $(\mathrm{BHCs})^2$  and state member banks,3 the Federal Deposit Insurance Corporation (FDIC), which was responsible for banks that were not Fed members as well as all banks covered by deposit insurance, the Office of Thrift Supervision (OTS), which regulated savings and loan associations and thrifts, and finally state regulators that oversaw state chartered banks.
+There were five major regulatory authorities who oversaw financial institutions: the Office of the Comptroller of the Currency (OCC) which regulated national banks, the Federal Reserve Board (Fed), which oversaw bank holding companies (BHCs) and state member banks, the Federal Deposit Insurance Corporation (FDIC), which was responsible for banks that were not Fed members as well as all banks covered by deposit insurance, the Office of Thrift Supervision (OTS), which regulated savings and loan associations and thrifts, and finally state regulators that oversaw state chartered banks.
 The Dodd-Frank Act attempts to streamline banking regulation by eliminating the OTS and transferring its powers to the OCC, Fed, and FDIC, while giving the Fed expanded oversight powers.

 As a result of the Dodd-Frank Act, the Fed will wield the most oversight power, and it is now the explicit responsibility of the Fed to "identify, measure, and monitor risks to the financial stability of the United States."4 In line with this objective, the Fed will now be the regulator for certain nonbank financial institutions (i.e., insurance companies, investment banks, and broker-dealers) that are determined to be systemically important and their subsidiaries in the same manner and to the same extent as if they were a BHC.
 Additionally, the Fed is required to establish prudential standards that include: